ornl-sava/nv/notes/notes.md

 ## Use Case 2: Change between scans
 Visualization of changes between two scans.
+This will be done by processing two files and computing the changes listed in the Changes section.
+These will then be visualized in the treemap as various colors and color scales.

 ### Changes
 From: http://seccubus.com/seccubus/about-seccubus